Kwony7/CasinoNew/README.md

 Gamble 2 rules:

-Type a value from 0-9 and if you get the same nu,ber as a randomly generated one, you get x2 money.
+Type a value from 0-9 and if you get the same number as a randomly generated one, you get x2 money.
 If you lose, you lose half your money.